mirkogitdata/portfolio/README.md

 <h1>Portfolio description</h1>
-You can see my portfolio <a href="https://mirkogitdata.github.io/portfolio/"  target="_blank">Link to my portfolio</a>
+You can see my portfolio <a href="https://mirkogitdata.github.io/portfolio/"  target="_blank">https://mirkogitdata.github.io/portfolio/</a>
 <br
 <br>
 The project consists of several parts, which make up the portfolio.
 In respositor you can find <b>HTML, CSS, SCSS, JS</b> files with two directories containing image files <b>jpg</b> and <b>png</b>.